monome/dust/docs/jah/r/index.md

 ## Considerations

 - Modules can be connected to feedback but a delay of one processing buffer (64 samples) is introduced.
 There is no single-sample feedback.

-## Known Issues

 - Shooting a lot of commands to R may cause messages to be delayed.
+Utilizing one of the commands for optimized OSC messages might help.

 ## Example Usage